 Step Four: The big assumptions

 This section is about bringing to light some of your own assumptions.
 These are the default programs/beliefs you operate on to understand your place in the world.
-I like to think of it as the lens through which you view the world through.
+I like to think of it as the lens through which you view the world.
 Some individuals believe the world to be flat.
-This is their big assumption or the lens through which they view the world through.
-The rest of us, view the Earth through a lens that assumes it is spherical.
+This is their big assumption or the lens through which they view the world.
+The rest of us view the Earth through a lens that assumes it is spherical.

-Your big assumptions are not necessarily facts.
-Though you probably view them as such.
+Your big assumptions are not necessarily facts, though you probably view them as such.
 When you treat an assumption as though it is the truth, you put the brakes on discovering something new about the world.
-Your assumptions are your blind spot(s).
-Checking your assumptions is essential in achieving your goals!
+Your assumptions are your blind spots.
+Checking your assumptions is essential to achieving your goals!

 Whether or not your assumption is true, write it down.
 They are your assumptions after all.
 Your assumptions are your brakes.
 They’re what tell you to slow down, or, that this road is dangerous – don’t go there.
 Maybe the road is totally safe and it’s just your assumption that prevents you from going down it.
 Maybe that’s the coolest road in town.
 You’ll never know unless you check your assumptions.

 An example of functional goal setting

-You now have the steps required to holistically or, functionally set goals.
+You now have the steps required to holistically or functionally set goals.
 Now, I’m going to give you a tangible example.
-This will help ground the process in a real-world example.
+This will help ground the process for you.

 Mary is forty-four years old.
 At thirty-seven, she was diagnosed with chronic fatigue syndrome.
 She has tried numerous times to follow the nutrition and lifestyle advice to improve her energy.
 But every time, something gets in her way.
 Mary can never make it more than two months.

-This is the first time she has partaken in functional goal setting.
+This is the first time she has used functional goal setting.